NATIONAL TAMALE DAY

 Dessert tamales satisfy sweet tooths of every kind.
 Think fruity, caramel, and creamy steamed hand pies.
 Usually a smaller version of the hearty, savory tamale, these dessert tamales provide a little indulgence at the end of a meal.

-Discover a delicious new recipe on National Tamale Day.
-We offer several ideas for celebrating this food holiday:
+- Discover a delicious new recipe on National Tamale Day.

 - Take a cooking class to learn how to make authentic tamales.